Alternative Giving Market 2014

 The Alternate Giving Market is an opportunity to support organizations that serve those who, in one way or another, are in deep need.
 Giving generously to improve lives surely expresses the true meaning of Christmas.
 A donation can be a meaningful part of your year-end giving in several ways: it might replace traditional commercial gifts to family or friends; it could complete your year-end giving program; or a donation could fulfill a wish on your own list.

-This Shopping List shows how your donation can make a concrete difference in people’s lives.
+Donations in any amount, large or small, have a profound impact.
+This Shopping List shows samples of how your donation can make a concrete difference in people’s lives.
 All of the donations go directly to the organizations you designate.
-We will accept donations online, by mail, and in person on November 17 in Reynolds Hall.
-Gift cards describing your chosen organization will also be available in Reynolds Hall to give to the person being honored by your gift.
+We will accept donations online, by mail, and in person on Sunday, November 23, in Reynolds Hall, when when representatives from these organizations will be available to answer all your questions.
+Gift cards describing your chosen organization will also be available to give to the person being honored by your gift.

 Please join us and make this special event a part of your preparation for Christmas.

 — The Mission Outreach Council of Christ Church Cathedral

 At-Risk Youth assists working-poor families struggling with unforeseen circumstances including family violence, injuries, illness, death of the principal wage earner, job loss or cutbacks, and crime.